nbvquang99/ID311-Individual-Project/README.md

 - Submissions after the deadline (even a few minutes) will receive a penalty of 50%.
 Submissions submitted after 24 hours from the deadline will be ignored (score will be 0).
 - Keep a screenshot that proves your completed submission.
 - Coding style might be considered in grading.
+- For any mistake in this document or any question, reach out to the professor or the TA.